-It's been 100% crazy here in the cottage this week with school starting, family visits and the ubiquitous potty alarm!
-(I am so hoping that the potty training will sink in soon!)
-But I still wanted to get a post out for today, so I thought I would share 10 WDW Touring Tips with you.
+It's been 100% crazy here in the cottage this week with school starting, family visits and the planning of a super secret surprise trip to WDW!
+Even so, I still wanted to get a post out for today, so I thought I would share 10 WDW Touring Tips with you.

 These are tried and true and used on every Walt Disney World vacation we take.
 Some are obvious, some are not.
 Some have taken us a while to realize, some have been with us from the very beginning (and I do mean from the VERY beginning!).
 I can still hear my dad shouting, "Left side, Amy!"
 I hope you enjoy them and they come in useful for you and your touring party too.

 - Stay To The Left.
 This may be the single most important tip we have.
 Our American tendency is to stay to the right.
 And most tourists will choose the line or the attraction that is to their right.
 As we've continued to travel to WDW this rule has morphed somewhat into, take the path farthest from the door (or humanity).
 You'd be surprised how much faster you can get your burger and fries if you just move to the farthest line.

 - Wait To Leave The Parks.
 It sounds a little nutty, but if you don't have toddlers having historic melt downs, then stay a bit after the fireworks and linger in the shops or buy one last sweet treat.
 Let the transportation crush happen without you.
 Waiting to leave the park (especially the Magic Kingdom) can make everyone's night much better.